Zaire: Government and politics

-The country was governed by the Popular Movement of the Revolution as a one-party state as the only legally permitted party in the country, though the Congo had effectively been a one-party state since the MPR's formation.
+The country was governed by the Popular Movement of the Revolution as a unitary one-party state as the only legally permitted party in the country, though the Congo had effectively been a one-party state since the MPR's formation.
 Despite the constitution nominally allowing for the existence of two parties, the MPR was the only party that was allowed to nominate a candidate for the 1 November 1970 presidential election.
 Mobutu was confirmed in office by an implausible margin of over 10,131,000 votes against only 157 who voted "no." At parliamentary elections held two weeks later, voters were presented with a single MPR list that was approved with over 99 per cent support.

-The president served as the head of state of Zaïre whose role was to appoint and dismiss cabinet members and determine their areas of responsibility.
-The ministers, as heads of their respective departments, were to execute the programs and decisions of the president.
+Zaire utilised a presidential system with the president served as the head of state whose role was to appoint and dismiss cabinet members and determine their areas of responsibility.
+The ministers, as heads of their respective departments, were to execute the programmes and decisions of the president.
 The president also was to have the power to appoint and dismiss the governors of the provinces and the judges of all courts, including those of the Supreme Court of Justice.

 The bicameral parliament was replaced by a unicameral legislative body called the Legislative Council.
 Governors of provinces were no longer elected by provincial assemblies but appointed by the central government.
 The president had the power to issue autonomous regulations on matters other than those pertaining to the domain of law, without prejudice to other provisions of the constitution.
 Under certain conditions, the president was empowered to govern by executive order, which carried the force of law.